Your responsibility as a student or staff member of the University is to adhere to academic integrity and the Code of Conduct.

 Fair treatment, justice, encompassing diversity and supporting those who are vulnerable are all part of the University’s culture, anchored in Christian tradition.

-As a member of the University you have the right to seek a review of, or to appeal, a decision made by an officer of the University, and to make a complaint if you believe in good faith that a breach of the Code of Conduct may have occurred.
+As a member of the University you have the right to seek a review of or to appeal a decision of the University regarding assessment, admission to a course, or other academic decision.